IAmJonoBo/n00plicate/docs/devops/TOOLCHAIN_UPGRADE_PLAYBOOK.md

 # Toolchain Upgrade Playbook

-> Updated for the flattened Mimic workspace (September 2025).
+> Updated for the flattened n00plicate workspace (September 2025).

 This playbook captures the recommended sequence for keeping Node.js, pnpm, Nx, Qwik, React Native, Storybook, Style Dictionary, and Penpot automation on their latest supported versions.